dumdums_group_wrapped2

 The trolley is a throwback, adorable even.
 The light wood and chirping horn give it a feel that’s more Mister Rogers than Willy Wonka, but it’s the perfect mode of transportation for a behind-the-scenes look at a piece of Americana.

-The store and museum opened about six months before the trolley tours began as a way to share the company’s long history.
-It also offers visitors the opportunity to purchase single-flavor bins of Dum Dums, buy a T-shirt or even provide feedback on an experimental flavor that’s available to sample.
+Spangler Candy Co. got the trolley so it could offer factory tours as a way to celebrate the company’s 100th birthday in 2006.
+The tours were so popular, a second trolley joined the fleet in 2010.
+A factory store and museum opened about six months before the trolley tours began as a way to share the company’s long history.
+It also offered visitors the opportunity to purchase single-flavor bins of Dum Dums, buy a T-shirt or provide feedback on an experimental flavor.

 4J0J2801